lin430/cs190lab6/README.md

   > Note: you might get a merge message here (it will open in gedit), if you do, simply save the file and quit
   > If you get a strange message about something not being successfull, call over a TA

-9. And lets push our changes up to the remote.
-NOTE: You may get an error here, you simply need to `pull` your partner's latest changes

-  You may also get a popup in gedit here, simply save and quit gedit.
+9. Push your changes to the remote repository.

   ```bash
   git push
   ```

+  > NOTE: You may get an error here, you need to `pull` your partner's latest changes

+  > You may also get a popup in gedit here, simply save and quit gedit.

 Now just wait for your partner to finish up theres and then continue on to "Wrap-up"